lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

   ``s3://bucket/path1/path2``
     The artifacts will be uploaded to an Amazon S3 bucket.
 Credentials must be specified.

+  ``ssh://hostname/path1/path2``
+    The artifacts will be uploaded using scp (sftp).
+The supplied credentials (username and password) corresponding to that hostname will be used for authentication.
+However, if the public key of this system has been added to the authorized keys of the remote system (passwordless authentication), dbuild will be able to use those keys to authenticate as well; the password specified in the credentials will be ignored.
+    In order to use key-based authentication, the private key of the system on which dbuild runs must be in ``~/.ssh/id_rsa``; the passphrase must be empty.

 credentials
   A properties file containing at least the properties "host", "user", and "password".
 The value of the "host" property must match the hostname or the bucket name.
 In the case of